substantiates a direct relationship between the two. Through this

 lower than 1800 mg/day, indicating that it might not always be

 dose-related (7 ).
-It’s also important to note that while CCB-
+Its also important to note that while CCB-

 associated edema is a frequent issue leading to the use of